renan-peres/renan-peres/README.md

 <hr style="border:1px solid; width:100%;"/>

-Hello there! 👋
+Hello there! 👋 Welcome to my GitHub Profile!

-I'm an Analytics Engineer and Finance professional with a strong skill set in data integration, financial reporting, business intelligence, and process automation.
+My name is Renan, I'm an Analytics Engineer and Finance professional with a strong passion for financial data mining, data warehousing, financial analytics, and robotic process automation.

-Pursuing advanced degrees in Finance and Business Analytics to complement hands-on experience with Microsoft Fabric, Power BI, Excel, SQL, Python, and R.

-Skilled in automating financial processes and developing strategic dashboards that drive operational efficiency and inform executive decision-making.

-Multilingual (Portuguese, English, Spanish) with a global perspective, seeking to leverage my technical expertise and business acumen to drive data-driven solutions in finance and analytics.
+Currently pursuing dual Master's degrees in:
+- Finance
+- Business Analytics

+My expertise includes:
+- Data Engineering with Microsoft Fabric + Azure, AWS
+- Financial Analysis and Reporting with Power BI and Excel
+- Financial Modeling in Excel

+Multilingual fluent in:
+- Portuguese
+- English
+- Spanish

 Feel free to connect with me on LinkedIn or via email.